-2020-21 Stude ent Population
+2021-22 Student Population

+2021 22 0144

-Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth
+Total Socioeconomically Enrollment Disadvantaged English Learners Foster Youth

-1810 4.8 0.6 0.1

-This is the total number of students enrolled.
+1,785 5.4 0.9 0.1

-This is the percent of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+Total Number of Students enrolled in Vista del Lago High School.
+Students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+Students who are learning to communicate effectively in English, typically requiring instruction in both the English Students whose well being is the responsibility of a court.

-This is the percent of students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.
+Language and in their academic

-This is the percent of students whose well-being is the responsibility of a court.

-2020-21 Enrollment for All Students/Student Group
+2021-22 Enrollment for All Students/Student Group

 Student Group Total Percentage

-English Learners 10 0.6
+English Learners 16 0.9

 Foster Youth 2 0.1

-Homeless 10 0.6
+Homeless 6 0.3

-Socioeconomically Disadvantaged 86 4.8
+Socioeconomically Disadvantaged 96 5.4

-Students with Disabilities 139 7.7
+Students with Disabilities 153 8.6